x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-services.md

 ## Diagnostic Data
-EM Service will collect and send diagnostic data to Microsoft using Mitigation Service Cloud Endpoint keep Exchange Server secure and up to date, find and fix problems, and identify and mitigate threats.
-Please refer to Diagnostic Data collected for Exchange Server for more details on what is collected and how to change Diagnostic Data collection setting.
+The Exchange EM Service collects and sends diagnostic data to Microsoft using the Mitigation Service Cloud endpoint.
+It helps keep Exchange Server secure and up to date, finds and fixes problems, and identifies and mitigates threats.
+To learn more on what is collected and how to change the Diagnostic Data collection setting, see [Diagnostic Data collected for Exchange Server](diagnostic-data-exchange-server.md).